 Job vacancy information

 Your hirer must tell you about any permanent vacancies at the company.
-That does not mean you have the job.
-It means you have the right to know it exists.
-This is a day one right, not something you earn over time.
+You do not have a right to the job, but you do have a right to know it exists.
+This is a day-one right, not something you earn over time.

 What changes after 12 weeks?

 Equal treatment rights start after 12 weeks in the same role.
 You need 12 continuous weeks with the same hirer.
-After that, you get equal pay, the same working conditions, and matching holiday entitlement.
-You also join any pension scheme your hirer offers.
+After that, you should get equal pay, the same working conditions, matching holiday entitlement, and access to any pension scheme your hirer offers.

-The 12 week clock resets if there is a break of six weeks or more.
-It also resets if you move to a materially different role.
+The 12-week clock resets if there is a break of six weeks or more.
+It also resets if you move into a materially different role.
 Keep track of your start date.
-Your umbrella company should have it on record too.
+Your umbrella company should have that on record.

 Equal pay